 4. Museum of the American Gangster

 New York has been the setting of some of the most iconic movies (and video games) about gangsters and organised crime – but the reality is often far grittier.
-At the Museum of the American Gangster in the East Village, you can discover the dark history of organised crime in New York.
-You’ll also learn all about some of the city’s most notorious gangsters.
+At the Museum of the American Gangster in the East Village, you can discover the dark history of organised crime in New York and learn about some of the city’s most notorious gangsters.

 UPDATE: The museum is currently closed.
 They are fighting to save their home; the historic building at 80 St. Marks Place – more information here.